JetBrains/teamcity-documentation/topics/running-teamcity-stack-in-aws.md

 [//]: # (title: Running TeamCity Stack in AWS)
-[//]: # (auxiliary-id: Running TeamCity Stack in AWS) The _Run on AWS_ option for TeamCity available on the [JetBrains site](https://www.jetbrains.com/teamcity/download/#section=aws) lets you run the TeamCity stack in AWS using the official CloudFormation template.
+[//]: # (auxiliary-id: Running TeamCity Stack in AWS)

-See also a related [blog post](https://blog.jetbrains.com/teamcity/2017/10/teamcity-aws/).
+You can run the TeamCity stack in AWS using the official [CloudFormation template](https://github.com/JetBrains/teamcity-cloudformation-template).
+Note that this is an experimental option, which is currently in progress.

 On this page: